-A whopping 22 million American (7.2 percent of the population) say their primary ancestry is Irish.
+A whopping 22 million Americans (7.2 percent of the population) say their primary ancestry is Irish.

 The US Census Bureau’s 2014 American Community Survey revealed amazing details on where and who exactly these Irish Americans are.
 Interestingly five out of ten Irish Americans live by the sea.
 It must be the Irish islander in them.